CP Group

 Yaoyao Dai

 Yaoyao is an Assistant Professor in the Department of Political Science at the University of Pittsburgh.
 She was formerly an Assistant Professor in the Department of Political Science and Public Administration at UNC Charlotte and a post-doctoral associate in the Social Science Division at New York University Abu Dhabi.
 She received a dual-title Ph.D. in Political Science and Asian Studies from Penn State.
 Her substantive research interests include authoritarian politics, populism, and information manipulation.
 Her methodological research focuses on computational social science, quantitative text analysis, measurement, and experiments.
-She has published one book, Wolf Warrior Diplomacy and China’s Ministry of Foreign Affairs: From Policy to Podium, as well as articles in journals such as the Proceedings of the National Academy of Science, Political Communication, and Political Science Research & Methods.
+She has published one book, Wolf Warrior Diplomacy and China’s Ministry of Foreign Affairs: From Policy to Podium, as well as articles in journals such as the Proceedings of the National Academy of Sciences, Political Communication, and Political Science Research & Methods.
 For more information, see her webpage and her Google Scholar profile.

 Kostanca Dhima